-Meradia’s client, an independently-owned investment advisory firm with approximately $60 billion AUM, needed to modernize their ability to manage market data, especially pricing data.
-The firm’s existing data architecture consisted of Excel-based processes to manage, download, review, and maintain important market data assets underlying daily positions and portfolio valuations.
-With continuing growth, the firm recognized that this process was limiting scalability and operational efficiency, and potentially exposed the firm to unnecessary risk.
+Meradia’s client, an independently-owned investment advisory firm with over $50 billion AUM, needed to modernize their ability to manage market data, especially pricing data.
+The firm’s existing data architecture consisted of Excel-based processes to manage, download, review and maintain important market data assets underlying daily positions and portfolio valuations.
+With continuing growth, the firm recognized that this process was limiting scalability and operational efficiency, and potentially exposing the firm to unnecessary risk.

-In order to recommend future state options, we needed to understand current state of the market data along with firm’s IT infrastructure and future technology direction.
-Meradia’s consultant examined all processes, data and technology that played a role in daily asset pricing.
+To recommend future state options, Meradia needed to understand the current state of the market data along with the firm’s IT infrastructure and future technology direction.
+Meradia examined all processes, data and technology that played a role in daily asset pricing.
 Ten distinct manual daily processes leveraged a variety of sources including Bloomberg and IDC.
-All data gathering, associated validation and distribution were reliant on user defined, Excel and VBA spreadsheets.
+All data gathering, associated validation and distribution were reliant on user-defined, Excel/VBA spreadsheets.
 To fully understand some of the legacy files, we needed to understand and deconstruct underlying VBA code.
 Beyond data consumption, storage and usage patterns were also examined to create a complete picture of daily workflows.